DisplayLink/evdi/docs/quickstart.md

 * DPMS notifications (telling the new power state of a connector)
 * CRTC state change event (exposing DRM CRTC state)
 * Cursor events (send when cursor position or state changes)
+* DDC/CI notification (sent when an i2c request for DDC/CI data is made)

 You will start receiving first notifications from the kernel module right after connecting to EVDI.
 Your application should use this information before you ask for screen updates to make sure the buffers are the right size.